harshit158/obsidian-notes/docs/ML/Similarity Search.md

+Prior step to this is obtaining some kind of vector representation:
 Challenge in Similarity Search is to perform search in case of billion+ data points
 - The Search has to be Fast but Accurate as well (generally there is a trade-off)
 - To make it efficient (fast), the vectors are stored in ==Indexes== , wherein they are modified in such a way that the search becomes feasible